coveooss/gotemplate/README.md

-  -f, --follow-symlinks       Follow the symbolic links while using the recursive option -P, --print                 Output the result directly to stdout -l, --list-functions        List the available functions -L, --list-templates        List the available templates function
+  -f, --follow-symlinks       Follow the symbolic links while using the recursive option -P, --print                 Output the result directly to stdout -l, --list-functions        List the available functions
-      --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate -R, --razor                 Allow razor like expressions (@variable) -d, --disable               Disable go template rendering (used to view razor conversion) -c, --color                 Force rendering of colors event if output is redirected --log-level=2           Set the logging level (0-5) (--ll) --log-simple            Disable the extended logging (--ls)
-      --skip-templates        Do not load the base template *.template files (--st)
+      --list-templates        List the available templates function (--lt) --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate -R, --razor                 Allow razor like expressions (@variable) -d, --disable               Disable go template rendering (used to view razor conversion) -c, --color                 Force rendering of colors event if output is redirected -L, --log-level=2           Set the logging level (0-5) --log-simple            Disable the extended logging, i.e. no color, no date (--ls) --skip-extensions       Do not load the gotemplate extensions files *.gte (--se) -E, --exec=code ...
+Execute the supplied gotemplate code & render its output to stdout

 Args:
   [<files>]  Template files to process